A-C-Sai/Investigating-Australian-Climate-Change/README.md

 ## 0. Overview

-- While this was originally an 1st yr university project, I have truned it into a personal project to implement the newly learnt HTML, CSS, JS skills.
+- While this was originally an 1st yr university project, I have truned it into a personal project to implement newly learnt HTML, CSS, JS skills.

 - During this project I have learnt:
   - To Build: